Yumekawa-chan/Yumekawa-chan/README.md

 # 🌸 Yumekawa-chan 🌸

 Hello there!
-I'm a 4th-year undergraduate student at **Tokyo Denki University** 🏛️.
-Currently, I'm diving deep into the world of **Computer Vision**, with a special focus on 3D image processing .
-Ever since I got inspired by the visuals in **Sword Art Online** , the allure of 3D imagery has been impossible to resist.
+I'm a 4th-year undergraduate student at Tokyo Denki University 🏛️.
+Currently, I'm diving into the exciting world of Virtual Reality (VR) 🕶️ and 3D image processing 💻.
+My adventure began with the awe-inspiring visuals of Sword Art Online 🗡️, igniting my passion for crafting lifelike 3D experiences.

 🦄 Check out my lab: [033lab](https://033lab.org)